pahjbo/ivoadoc/README.md

+**NB** this system is now deprecated in favour of the https://github.com/ivoa-std/ivoatex system

+# IVOAPUB

-This directory contains files to help with the authorship of IVOA documents, which must be primarily be delivered as HTML.
+This directory contains files to help with the authorship of IVOA documents, which must be primarily be authored as HTML.

 For a fuller discussion of how to use these facilities see